egrillot/Compression-using-AI/High-resolution/README.md

 ## Results

-For the first step, a pre-trained model is available [here](https://github.com/idealo/image-super-resolution/tree/master/weights/sample_weights)
+For the first step, a pre-trained model is available [here](https://github.com/idealo/image-super-resolution/tree/master/weights/sample_weights).

-We reach a mse of 0.0044 in 400 epochs for the autoencoding of low-resolution images as you can see below :
+We reach a mse of 0.0044 in 400 epochs for the autoencoding on low-resolution images as you can see below :

 <img src="images/training.png">